Mootook/mootook.github.io/docs/notes/sekiro-shadows-die-twice.md

 <p style="padding-left: 2rem;">
-    One of the hardest bosses for me, "Lone Shadow Masanaga the Spear-Bearer, seen here about to kick me in a narrow room.
+    One of the hardest bosses for me, "Lone Shadow Masanaga the Spear-Bearer, seen here about to kick in a narrow room.
     Here the limited space is the most significant challenge of this fight, accentuating the boss's striking kick and generally aggressive attack pattern.
 </p>

 <div style="background-color: gray; width: 100%; height: 1px; margin-bottom: 1rem;"></div>